Paul Ekman: Career

 Upon completion of military service in 1960, he accepted a position as a research associate with Leonard Krasner at the Palo Alto Veterans Administration Hospital, working on a grant focused on the operant conditioning of verbal behavior in psychiatric patients.
 Ekman also met anthropologist Gregory Bateson in 1960 who was on the staff of the Palo Alto Veterans Administration Hospital.
-Five years later, Gregory Bateson gave Paul Ekman motion picture films taken in Bali in the mid-1930s to help Ekman with cross-cultural studies of expression and gesture.
+Five years later, Bateson gave Ekman motion picture films taken in Bali in the mid-1930s to help Ekman with cross-cultural studies of expression and gesture.

-From 1960 to 1963, Ekman was supported by a post doctoral fellowship from NIMH.
-He submitted his first research grant through San Francisco State College with himself as the principal investigator (PI) at the young age of 29.
-He received this grant from the National Institute of Mental Health (NIMH) in 1963 to study nonverbal behaviour.
-This award would be continuously renewed for the next 40 years and would pay his salary until he was offered a professorship at the University of California, San Francisco (UCSF) in 1972.
+From 1960 to 1963, Ekman was supported by a post-doctoral fellowship from NIMH.
+He submitted his first research grant through San Francisco State College with himself as the principal investigator (PI) at the age of 29.
+He received this grant from NIMH in 1963 to study nonverbal behavior.
+This award was continuously renewed for the next 40 years and paid his salary until he was offered a professorship at the University of California, San Francisco (UCSF) in 1972.

 Encouraged by his college friend and teacher Silvan S. Tomkins, Ekman shifted his focus from body movement to facial expressions.
-He wrote his most famous book, Telling Lies, and published it in 1985.
-The 4th edition is still in print.
-He retired in 2004 as professor of psychology in the Department of Psychiatry at the University of California, San Francisco (UCSF).
-From 1960 to 2004 he also worked at the Langley Porter Psychiatric Institute on a limited basis consulting on various clinical cases.
+He wrote his most famous book, Telling Lies, publishing it in 1985.
+He retired in 2004 as professor of psychology in the Department of Psychiatry at UCSF.
+From 1960 to 2004, he also worked at the Langley Porter Psychiatric Institute on a limited basis consulting on clinical cases.

-After retiring from the University of California, San Francisco, Paul Ekman founded the Paul Ekman Group (PEG) and Paul Ekman International.
+After retiring from the University of California, San Francisco, Ekman founded the Paul Ekman Group (PEG) and Paul Ekman International.

 Media

 In 2001, Ekman collaborated with John Cleese for the BBC documentary series The Human Face.

-His work is frequently referred to in the TV series Lie to Me.
-Dr. Lightman is based on Paul Ekman, and Ekman served as a scientific adviser for the series; he read and edited the scripts and sent video clip-notes of facial expressions for the actors to imitate.
-While Ekman has written 15 books, the series Lie to Me has more effectively brought Ekman's research into people's homes.
+His work is frequently referred to in the TV series Lie to Me in which the character Dr. Lightman is based on Paul Ekman.
+Ekman served as a scientific adviser for the series.

-He has also collaborated with Pixar's film director and animator Pete Docter in preparation of his 2015 film Inside Out.
-Ekman also wrote a parent's guide to using Inside Out to help parents talk with their children about emotion, which can be found on his personal website.
+He collaborated with Pixar's film director and animator Pete Docter as a scientific consultant for the latter's 2015 film Inside Out.
+Ekman also wrote a parent's guide to using Inside Out to talk with their children about emotion.